 Finish - Patterdale, Ullswater Valley | 20:30 Course Closure

 Lakes Sky Ultra provisional race route supplied for illustrative purposes only.
 Route amendments and updates may be made at the Race Director’s sole discretion. ©Harvey Map's 2022

-Starting in Patterdale, the Lakes Sky Ultra has undergone some serious developments for 2022.
+Starting in Patterdale, the Lakes Sky Ultra has undergone some serious developments over the last few years - the route is now settled and the same as 2022.

 The route will be fully marked and flagged.
 There will be no navigation on route required, but navigational experience and skill maybe needed in the event of loosing the flags and is pre-requisite for a race entry.

 The above image, with thanks to Harvey Maps, shows the provisional race route.
 There is likely to be some refinements before the race itself.
 Please keep an eye out for updates as they happen.

 Underfoot terrain will be mixed.
 Grassy trods, well worn mountain paths, bare rock, scree, single track trails, hard/technical ascents and bone shaking descents will all feature on this fully marked route.
 Use of hands will undoubtedly be required.

 There will be a safety team on the hill, with marshalled control points at high-level locations along the course.
 Drinks stations will be at Haweswater, Kirkstone Pass, and Ambleside with a food/nutrition available at Haweswater and Ambleside.
 Due to the nature of the terrain, competitors will need to carry their own food and drink for significant sections of the course, and finish with at least 200 calories of emergency rations.
 However, we encourage racers' families, friends and support teams to make their own way to marshalled points on the fells and at road crossings, preferably with a Cow Bell (these will be available to purchase on the day) or two to add to the atmosphere and character of the race.